-In order to indicate the payload of this message the Content-Type header should be used.
+In order to indicate the payload of this message the Content-Type header must be used.
 When indicating compatible notations for the response the Accept header should be used.

 Accept application/xml

 application/json

+[others]

 Content-Type application/xml

 application/json

+[others]